tbali0524/playground-c2779db2/markdowns/local-php.md

 * `Mac` users: I have no experience with it, so just google it...

-* Using a docker containers is also possible, but setting up docker is beyond our scope, and I think it is a bit overkill for just solving some CG puzzles.
+* Using Docker containers is also possible, but setting up docker is beyond our scope, and I think it is a bit overkill for just solving some CG puzzles.

 ## Optional: enabling JIT